Ekisa-Team/cdk/packages/forms/README.md

 ### **Validations (internal)**

-This plugin will run inside the form and will be smart enough to detect when the form is invalid and change the `data-status` attribute depending on the form status.
-It will also append the validations messages automatically on each control wrapper.
+This plugin will run inside the form to detect when it is invalid and change the `data-status` attribute depending on the validity status.
+It will also append the validation messages automatically in each control wrapper.

 #### Usage